 Your 2025 guide to getting perfect passport photos at Photo Jovial, Montreal—covering every step, from what to wear to meeting Canadian passport photo guidelines.
-Get ready for a smooth, stress-free experience and passport pictures that pass inspection the first time.

-At Photo Jovial, Jean Talon, Montreal, years of expertise have taught that preparing for your passport photos is more than just showing up and saying cheese.
+At Photo Jovial, Jean Talon, Montreal, years of expertise have taught us that preparing for your passport photos is more than just showing up and saying cheese.
 The smallest detail—a shadow, a smile, a white shirt blending into the background—can be the difference between a fast approval and a frustrating do-over.
 Let's make sure your passport size photo meets every official requirement, so you can travel with confidence.

-A passport photo for passport isn't just a formality; it's a strict checklist.
+A passport photo isn't just a formality; it's a strict checklist.
 The Government of Canada requires two identical, unaltered photos, taken by a professional passport photographer within the last six months.
 The size?
 50 x 70 mm.
 The face, from chin to crown, must measure 31–36 mm.
 The background?
 Plain white or light-coloured—no shadows, no patterns, no exceptions.
 For a complete breakdown of all requirements, check our detailed passport photo requirements guide.

 Bring ID: Bring your current passport or government-issued ID if possible.
 It helps confirm your identity and ensures your passport pictures match your documents.